NoroffFEU/development-platforms/Firebase-Case-Study.md

 ## Vendor lock-in

+When using external development platforms like BaaS, you are often required to use the company´s SDK´s, and therefore building your application on their terms, using their methods.
+This may cause the issue of "Vendor Lock-in", where your code is tied to the service to such an extent that although you want to switch service, the amount of work required to do it prevents you.

+Main causes of worry from this phenomenon may include:

+- The service provider shuts down.
+- The service provider increases prices.
+- You reach a technical barrier of the service
+- The service adopts unethical views or routines

+Lets look at these from the perspective of a Firebase customer.
-- Google is gigantic with small to no probability of shutting down the service.
+Google is gigantic with small to no probability of shutting down the service.
 Being Vendor locked-in to this behemoth is therefore less of a concern than being locked-in to a minor and less predictable provider.
+Big ships turn slowly.

 ## Open source or not

+Although Firebase is not completely Open Source, many of their features are.
+This is done for increased transparency and Open Source components from Firebase include SDK´s, libraries and samples, all posted on their Github.
+Unless your plan is to build something that outlives or rivals Google, I will not personally worry about Firebase´s closed source.
+Very large companies may however benefit from building their own infrastructure using open source alternatives, to ensure independency.

 ## What makes Firebase unique